Cosmakes/DnDJay/README.md

 ![PCB Front Soldered](https://github.com/Cosmakes/DnDJay/blob/main/Images/PCBFrontPostsolder.jpg)
 ![PCB Back Soldered](https://github.com/Cosmakes/DnDJay/blob/main/Images/PCBBackPostsolder.jpg)

+### Step 3: Click the mechanical keys into the frame

+Now that the PCB is ready, you can clip the mechanical keys into the [frame](https://github.com/Cosmakes/DnDJay/blob/main/3DPrintingFiles/KeyFrame.stl)

 ### Step 3: Software installation and testing
 #### Arduino/Joy It ProMicro
 Upload the source code found in /Arduinocode/Arduinocode.ino to the Arduino using the Arduino IDE and a microUSB cable.